-The ADS1253 is a precision, wide dynamic range, delta-sigma, Analog-to-Digital (A/D) converter with 24-bit resolution operating from a single +5V supply.
-The delta-sigma architecture is used for wide dynamic range and to guarantee 24 bits of no missing codes performance.
-An effective resolution of 19 bits (1.8ppm of rms noise) is achieved for conversion rates up to 20kHz.
+The ADS1251 is a precision, wide dynamic range, delta-sigma, Analog-to-Digital (A/D) converter with 24-bit resolution operating from a single +5V supply.
+The delta-sigma architecture features wide dynamic range, and 24 bits of no missing code performance.
+Effective resolution of 19 bits (1.5ppm of rms noise) is achieved at conversion rates up to 20kHz.

-The ADS1253 is designed for high-resolution measurement applications in cardiac diagnostics, smart transmitters, industrial process control, weight scales, chromatography, and portable instrumentation.
-The converter includes a flexible, two-wire synchronous serial interface for low-cost isolation.
+The ADS1251 is designed for high-resolution measurement applications in cardiac diagnostics, smart transmitters, industrial process control, weigh scales, chromatography, and portable instrumentation.
+The converter includes a flexible, 2-wire synchronous serial interface for low-cost isolation.

-The ADS1253 is a four-channel converter and is offered in an SSOP-16 package.
+The ADS1251 is a single-channel converter and is offered in an SO-8 package.
+It is pin-compatible with the faster ADS1252 (41.7kHz data rate).